jervaise/DotMaster/README.md

 ## Acknowledgements

+- Thanks to the Plater Nameplates team for creating an excellent nameplate addon
-Thanks to all contributors and testers who have helped improve DotMaster.
+- Special thanks to all beta testers and contributors